Hypocalcification, Chalky Spot

 There is a new technique which should be considered and it is called the resin infiltration concept.
 It can remove the white spots and arrest the advancing decay if caught soon enough.
 The resin which is used infuses into the depths of the beginning decay and stops its progression.
 This is a simple procedure, no tooth structure is lost, no anesthetic is required and the shape and color of the tooth are not affected.
 This is a new technique, but anytime you can arrest decay and not use the drill, a greater good is done by the dentist and their will be vast approval and acceptance by the patient.
 This technique can only be used on facial type fillings, meaning the side of the tooth towards the face.

 If at all possible, it is best to avoid chalky spots, hypocalcification or decalcification.
-Proper and timely brushing and flossing is the best preventative, but drinking water versus soda or acidic juices also helps.
+Proper and timely brushing and flossing is the best preventative, but drinking water versus soda or acidic foods and juices also helps.
 Visit the dentist every six months.
 Remember that fluoride is a strong cavity-fighter and that ACP (Amorphous Calcium Phosphate) found in toothpastes aids in remineralizing teeth.

 Another treatment for hypocalcification, which you now know is also called a soft spot, chalky spot, or white spot, is the use of MI Paste.
 The MI is short for Minimal Intervention.
 It can reduce the acid destruction of the enamel and prevent decay.
 This lessens sensitivity and aids in the removal of white spots.
 MI Paste replaces the lost calcium and phosphate from teeth when they begin the decaying or demineralization process.
 MI Paste contains RECALDENT ™ which has a peptide as an ingredient which bonds to the tooth and replaces the lost calcium and phosphate.
 By this process, it can rehydrate the tooth and prevent white spots sometimes found when orthodontic brackets are removed.
 It can also be used to reduce acids produced by bacterial plaque, or by intake of acidic foods or drinks, and also can reduce tooth sensitivity.
 One should use MI Paste after brushing their teeth and then apply a small amount to your teeth via a finger and then allow it to stay there 2-3 minutes before rinsing.